FAQs and

 You may also be exposed to concealed areas of water damage, such as water leaks into walls around windows.
 A good assessment includes physically assessing walls and floors for hidden/concealed damage.

-Finally, what if your symptoms are not from your building exposure, but instead is a different health issue developing?
+What if your symptoms are not from your building exposure, but instead is a different health issue developing?
 Or, what if you are reacting to outdoor allergens that are still present in your dust from the last outdoor/mold pollen season.
+If you haven’t been consulting with a healthcare provider that specializes in sensitive clients, now may be the time to see such a provider.

 If you have already determined it is from your building because of what your healthcare provider is suggesting or because your symptoms lessen when away from the building, then consider hiring us for an assessment.

-• Reactions to water-damaged buildings are not so much about what is present (which molds and bacteria), but who is present.
+• Reactions to water-damaged buildings are not so much about what is present, but who is present.
 Most people do not react to water-damaged buildings.
 Think of all the plumbers, HVAC techs, mold remediation techs, and the like who are in moldy situations constantly and appear to have no reaction.
 Yet, some people react to incredibly small amounts of water damage and the associated microbes.

 People react based on their genetics and current health status.
 The reactions can range from irritation of the mucous membranes, to allergies (both immediate and delayed-type allergies), to various general and localized inflammatory symptoms.